logiqai/docs/getting-started/logiq-paas-deployment/deploying-logiq-paas-on-microk8s.md

     ```
     microk8s enable ingress
     ```

-    1. Enable HTTPS
+5. Enable HTTPS
-       1. How to Create a Self-Signed Certificate using OpenSSL
+       How to Create a Self-Signed Certificate using OpenSSL:
-          1. Create server private key
+          5a.
+Create server private key
               ```
               openssl genrsa -out cert.key 2048
               ```
-          2. Create certificate signing request (CSR)
+          5b.
+Create certificate signing request (CSR)
               ```
               openssl req -new -key cert.key -out cert.csr
               ```
-          3. Sign the certificate using the private key and CSR
+          5c.
+Sign the certificate using the private key and CSR
               ```
               openssl x509 -req -days 3650 -in cert.csr -signkey cert.key -out cert.crt
               ```
-       2. To create a TLS secret in MicroK8s using `kubectl`, use the following command:
+       To create a TLS secret in MicroK8s using `kubectl`, use the following command:
            ```
            microk8s kubectl create secret tls https --cert=cert.crt --key=cert.key
            ```
            This command creates a secret named "https" containing the TLS keys for use in your Kubernetes cluster.
 Ensure you have the `cert.crt` and `cert.key` files in your current directory or specify full paths.

-       3. To enable Ingress on microk8s with a default SSL certificate, issue the following command:
+       To enable Ingress on microk8s with a default SSL certificate, issue the following command:
            ```
            microk8s enable ingress:default-ssl-certificate=secret/https
            ```
-5. Enable private registry.
+6. Enable private registry.
     ```
     microk8s enable registry
     ```

-6. Copy over your MicroK8s configuration to your Kubernetes configuration with the following command.
+7. Copy over your MicroK8s configuration to your Kubernetes configuration with the following command.

     ```
     microk8s.kubectl config view --raw > $HOME/.kube/config